 Our favorite chain lubes

-Our mechanics prefer Rock-N-Roll’s Gold and Extreme and Muc-Off Bio Dry.
+For dry conditions, our mechanics prefer Rock-N-Roll’s Gold and Extreme and Muc-Off Bio Dry.
 These are best applied after thorough degreasing.
 They keep chains very clean on dusty Colorado roads and trails but need to be reapplied regularly.

 “Dumonde Tech is in a bit of a category of its own because it is a liquid that polymerizes under pressure,” he explained.
 “It’s compatible with the factory grease because it will bind to the metal underneath so it’s a great lube on its own for wet or dry conditions or used as a back-up alongside another wet lube.